yalexand/ALYtools/README.md

 # Overview

-ALYtools massively uses Open Source code designed by other researchers.
+ALYtools widely uses Open Source code designed by other researchers.
+Original license sections are always kept.
+If third-party software is used in code supporting scientific publications, references are provided.
-References are not kept systematically, but License section should cover all.
-If you find any of ALYtools solutions/ideas worth using, - please take without reference either.
-Software uses Bioformats for image I/O, Icy for visualization and Excel format for quantification outputs; it can be run headless on HPC, and in batch processing mode.
+Software uses Bioformats for I/O, Icy for visualization and Excel for quantification outputs; it can be run headless on HPC, and in batch processing mode.
-"ALYtools.m" is the "Dispatcher"-style GUI capable of switching between different (unrelated) image analysis "Problems".
+"ALYtools.m" is the "Dispatcher"-style GUI used to switch between different "Problems".
 Majority of "Problems" are short attempts or exercises aimed at analyzing Biomicroscopy data.
-Several applications have proved to be useful; some of them were reported in the literature, and some are mentioned below.
+Several applications were reported in the literature, and some are mentioned below.

 # System Requirements